Tor Johnson: Career

-Tor Johnson used the ring name Super Swedish Angel to distinguish himself from Nils Phillip Olafsson who used the ring name Swedish Angel.
-The name was derived from wrestler Maurice Tillet, known as the French Angel.
+Tor Johnson used the ring name Super Swedish Angel to distinguish himself from Nils Phillip Olofsson who used the ring name Swedish Angel.
+The name was derived from wrestler Maurice Tillet, known as The French Angel.

 During his career as an actor, Johnson befriended director Ed Wood, who directed him in a number of films, including Bride of the Monster and Plan 9 from Outer Space; writing for Turner Classic Movies, film critic Donald Liebenson described Johnson's performance in Plan 9 as "gonzo."
 Johnson was very friendly to work with; actress Valda Hansen, who worked with Johnson in 1959's Night of the Ghouls, described him as "like a big sugar bun."
 During this period, Johnson appeared as a guest contestant on the quiz show You Bet Your Life, during which he showed the show's host, Groucho Marx, his "scariest face."
 Marx ran off the stage in mock terror, then returned and pleaded: "Don't make that face again!"

 Death and legacy

-Johnson died of heart failure in San Fernando, California, at the age of 68.
-He was buried at Eternal Valley Memorial Park, in Santa Clarita, California.
+Johnson died of heart failure in San Fernando, California, at the age of 67 and is buried at Eternal Valley Memorial Park, in Santa Clarita, California.

 Johnson was portrayed by wrestler George "The Animal" Steele in Tim Burton's film Ed Wood (1994).

 Johnson was featured extensively in the early work of cartoonist Drew Friedman, where Johnson was depicted as "Tor", a slow-witted, white-eyed lummox based on Johnson's persona in Ed Wood's films.
 The first of the one-page comics, "Tor Johnson at Home", was published in a 1981 issue of Robert Crumb's Weirdo, and the original artwork was purchased by television writer and producer Eddie Gorodetsky.

 A latex mask based on Johnson's face, sculpted by Pat Newman for Don Post Studios, is described as "the best-selling Halloween horror mask of the late 1960s-early 1970s".